Mikkola School

 In the facility

-- The customer service point is on the same floor as the entrance.
+- The customer service point is on the entrance floor.

 - The customer service point has directions to the different facilities.